marshallh/gbpp/README.md

  * Wire up to a 5V source, such as USB-C to charge the battery
  * Charging LED - shuts off when charging is complete
  * Running off original AAA also works but may not handle IPS mods or EZflash because the cells cannot supply enough current
+ * Removes LCD Vee supply, so IPS mod is necessary (or make your own -18V regulator)

 Please use the zipped gerbers, and buy parts from the BOM.
 I strongly recommend using a reflow oven to build this, QFNs require it.
 Hot air may be possible but dicey.
 Do not try this as your first soldering project.